 When natural or man-made catastrophic disasters hit, it can be difficult to find long-term housing solutions for the victims of these events.
-Architects For Society (AFS) designs building solutions that target these populations, and their Hex House is a brilliant affordable shelter that can be rapidly deployed to provide a dignified, comfortable space that feels anything but temporary.“As a group of allied professionals from the US, Europe and the Middle East, AFS is a non-profit design practice with a mission to enhance the built environment of disadvantaged communities through innovative architecture and design,” says AFS.
-The Hex House is a result of that goal.
+Architects For Society (AFS) designs building solutions that target these populations, and their Hex House is a brilliant affordable shelter that can be rapidly deployed to provide a dignified, comfortable space that feels anything but temporary.

 The Hex House was designed to be affordable, sustainable and easily deployed.
 But what sets it apart from other emergency shelters is that it was also designed for long-term housing, so it feels and looks more like a permanent structure.
 The Hex House prototype, which is based on the insulated metal panel technology that’s widely used in emergency shelter construction, is shipped in pieces and assembled by the end users.
 According to AFS, “the basic building components are galvanized tube steel for the base, structural insulated metal panel for walls, floor and roof and can be customizes with conventional interior and exterior finishes.”